ruth-mapr/drill/_docs/040-vagrant-setup.md

   path: file://localhost/usr/local/libexec/mesos/myriad-executor-runnable-0.0.1.jar
 ```

+## Getting Started
-To launch Myriad, you can run following:
+To launch Myriad, run following:

 ```
 sudo su hduser
 yarn-daemon.sh start resourcemanager
 ```

+### Verifying Activity
 To check that things are running, from a browser on the host check out the following urls:

 * [Myriad UI](http://10.141.141.20:8192/)
 * [Mesos UI - Frameworks](http://10.141.141.20:5050/#/frameworks)

+### Shutting Down
-To shut down, from the vagrant ssh console:
+To shut down from the vagrant ssh console, do the following:

 ```
 yarn-daemon.sh stop resourcemanager